asp-1/next-coding-challenge/README.md

 ### Branching

-- Enforce a branching strategy instead of pushing changes directly to the `main` branch
+- Enforce a branching strategy (e.g. Gitflow) instead of pushing changes directly to the `main` branch

 ### State Management